kiterunner20/Corona-Stats/index.md

 ## Libraries

-  **Networking** - Handles the network part
+  - **Networking** - Handles the network part
-    _Retrofit
-    _GSON
-    _OkHttp

   - **Navigation Components** -Solves the msytery of manual fragment transactions and removes a lot of boiler plate code
   - **Meterial design** - New design components introduced by google for better and best design practices.
   - **ViewBinding and databinding** - Binding the views from activity, fragment or adapter by using a binder.
 Dont have to manually write the boilerplate             findViewById..
   - **Coroutines** - For threading does the .
   - **Room** - SQLite database using Room persistance library
   - **Work Manager** - Scheduling and executing the works in the background.